Medical and Welfare Awards

 The condition of my home is affecting my health

-Because of the short supply of housing that we have, when we assess applicants for priority on medical grounds we also look to see what other things can be done in order to help you.
-If your home has problems with damp, condensation, mice or insects, your landlord or housing manager should deal with these or you can contact us via the Housing pages for further advice.
+Because of the short supply of social housing advertised via the Gateway To Homechoice register, when assessing applications for priority on medical grounds we also look to see what other things can be done to help you remain in your current accommodation.
+If your home has problems with damp, condensation, mice or insects, your landlord or housing manager should deal with these.

-If you are in privately rented housing or housing association property and your landlord is unwilling to fix the problem you can visit Colchester Borough Council’s, web page – Private housing repair and complaints, fill in and submit the Private Sector Housing advice/complaint form, or call their team on 01206 282581.
+If you are in private rented housing or housing association property and your landlord is unwilling to fix the problem you can visit Colchester Borough Council’s, web page – Private housing repair and complaints, or call their team on 01206 282581.

 If you feel you are at risk or under threat in your current accommodation and receiving support from a professional body or agency.
-The supporting agency can contact us on your behalf and present your case to us.
+The supporting agency can contact us on your behalf and discuss the risk or threat.
 We will need to know how they are supporting you, what/who the risk or threat is, what has been done to minimise any risk or threat whilst you reside in the property to enable you bid via the Gateway To Homechoice register.

 The supporting professional will then be given a referral form to complete.
 Once completed, they will need to return this along with any supporting documents.
-This will be assessed with 28days of receipt.
+This will be assessed within 28 days of receipt.